 Sunny 16 exposure charts also include approximations of lighting conditions which cause steps of one stop changes of exposure.
 You would open additional stops for degrees of cloudy, overcast or shade, which are judged by noticing the shadows.
-This will vary, because our eye cannot judge exactly, so we should of course learn to use our light meter, it is normally better, and that's what it's for.
+This will vary, because our eye cannot judge exactly, so we should learn to use our light meter, it is normally better, and that's what it's for.
 But we should also always notice the shadows, they give good information.
 The direct sun casts sharp shadows under people or things.
 We can notice those shadows.
-Sunny16 can help when we don't have the light meter.
+Sunny16 can help if we don't have the light meter.

-|Sunny 16 Rule||Shutter speed 1/ISO seconds, or Equivalent Exposure|
+|Sunny 16 Rule||Shutter speed 1/ISO seconds, or Equivalent Exposures|

-|f/22||Snow/sand/water||Dark with sharp edges||Much bright reflection adding to the direct light|
+|f/22||Water/sand/snow||Added Reflections||Much bright reflection adding to the direct light|

-|f/11||Slight overcast||Soft around edges||Softer shadows - Or maybe 1/2 stop for Hazy|
+|f/11||Slight overcast||Soft around edges||Softer shadows - Or maybe only 1/2 stop if just Hazy|

-|f/5.6||Heavy overcast||No shadows|
+|f/5.6||Heavy overcast||No visible shadows|